tarantool/doc/doc/reference/configuration/cfg_flight_recorder.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the time interval (in seconds) that defines the frequency of dumping metrics.
+    Specify the time interval (in seconds) that defines the frequency of dumping metrics.
     This value shouldn't exceed :ref:`flightrec_metrics_period <cfg_flightrec_metrics_period>`.

     ..
 NOTE::